mozilla-lockwise/lockbox-extension/docs/metrics.md

 From a metrics point of view, the FxA sign-in / account creation process is a black box to us.
 Thus the best we can do at this point is track when a user interacts with the Lockbox-specific views that are included in the first run flow.

-We have two **categories** of events here: rendering events and interaction events:  `setup.render` and `setup.interaction`.
+We have two **categories** of events here: rendering events and interaction events:  `lockbox_setup.render` and `lockbox_setup.interaction`.
 For rendering events, the **object** field is populated by the name of the view being rendered; for interaction events the **object** is the name of the button.
 Below is a brief description of the view names and their corresponding buttons.

 -   `lockbox_toolbar_firstrun`
     -   Pop-over shown when the user first clicks on the Lockbox toolbar icon after install.
 Contains the `get_started_button`.
 Note that the click on the toolbar icon itself is logged in a separate event (see "Toolbar Button Interaction Event" section below).